sthagen/akinomyoga-cxxmatrix/README.md

                Turn on/off the twinkling effect.
 Turned on by default.
    --preserve-background
    --no-preserve-background
                Preserve terminal background or not.
-Not preserve by default.
+Not preserved by default.
    --rain-density=NUM
                Set the factor for the density of rain drops.
 A positive number.
 The default is 1.0.
+   --synchronized-update
+   --no-synchronized-update
+               Use the terminal's feature Synchronized Update, DECSET(2026), or not.
+Not used by default.

 Keyboard
    C-c (SIGINT), q, Q  Quit